Talal Qureshi

-Talal Qureshi is a Pakistani record producer, singer, songwriter, and DJ.
+Talal Qureshi (born 2 April 1988) is a Pakistani record producer, singer, songwriter, actor, director and makeup artist.

-Life and career
+Early life

-Talal Qureshi was born on 2 April 1988 in Riyadh, Saudi Arabia.
-Qureshi came across the video game MTV Music Generator on PlayStation which pushed him to start writing music at the age of 13.
-Later his family moved to Karachi, Pakistan.
-He released his first single "Phase Shift" in 2007.
-In 2012, he released his debut EP "Equator".
+Qureshi was born and raised in Riyadh, Saudi Arabia, the youngest of six siblings.
+He came across the video game MTV Music Generator on PlayStation, which pushed him to start writing music at the age of 13.
+Later, his family moved to Karachi, Pakistan.

+Career beginnings (2007-2017)

+He released his first single, "Phase Shift", in 2007.
+In 2012, he released his debut EP, Equator.

-In 2013, He released his second EP x1988.
+In 2013, he released his second EP, x1988.

-2014

-In 2014 Qureshi released the single "Too Much To Handle" and his remix of Mooroo's "Tasveer".
+In 2014, Qureshi released the single "Too Much To Handle" and his remix of Mooroo's "Tasveer".

-2015

 In 2015, Qureshi formed SNKM with Adil Omar and the duo released "Nighat & Paras", played at SXSW and various cities in the US and then collaborated and performed with Diplo and Elliphant for their first ever Pakistan show in 2016.

-2016

 SNKM debuted at Mad Decent Block Party 2016 alongside Diplo, Kesha, Marshmello and others and continued to play shows through until 2018 with Major Lazer, Skrillex and others.

 Qureshi also produced a new single with Faris Shafi titled "Jawab De", a socially conscious rap song that focuses on the issues of military overreach, religious extremism, patriarchy and their resulting consequences of violence against disenfranchised civilians, minorities and women in Pakistan.
 The resulting controversy caused the song to be censored on media, despite receiving positive reviews.